It’s a Coating Matter: Controlled-Release Fertilisers in Agriculture

 With a global population expected to rise even further until 2050 and arable land decreasing, farmers need to use the land available to them more efficiently.
-At the same time, global pressures and climate change also increase the need to apply fertilizers more sensibly and use technologies that help to lower the environmental impact of agriculture worldwide.
+At the same time, global pressures and climate change also increase the need to apply fertilisers more sensibly and use technologies that help to lower the environmental impact of agriculture worldwide.

 The Highest Nutrient Use Efficiency